 Science system in Mongolia

-According to Vision 2050, for the period 2021–2030, Mongolia aims to turn science and innovation into a key driver of sustainable national development: a national system of science, technology, and innovation (STI) is being established, infrastructure is being expanded, and knowledge is viewed as an economic asset.
+Mongolia is implementing a long-term policy for the development of science, technology, and innovation as part of its national Vision 2050 program, which was officially approved by the Parliament in 2020. https://en.wikipedia.org, https://vision According to Vision 2050, for the period 2021–2030, Mongolia aims to turn science and innovation into a key driver of sustainable national development: a national system of science, technology, and innovation (STI) is being established, infrastructure is being expanded, and knowledge is viewed as an economic asset.

 An important part of the strategy is the creation and active development of a network of technoparks and science-technology-innovation parks (STI parks), designed to strengthen links between academia, business, and the government, support commercialization of research, and stimulate the growth of high-technology sectors.

-UNCTAD: https://unctad.org/system/files/official-document/tcsdtlinf2025d1_en.pdf
+UNCTAD: https://unctad.org

 However, as highlighted in a recent review, Mongolia faces major challenges: insufficient R&D funding, weak commercialization of scientific results, limited university-industry collaboration, and an underdeveloped infrastructure for scaling technology-based enterprises.

-UNCTAD: https://unctad.org/system/files/official-document/tcsdtlinf2025d1_en.pdf
+UNCTAD: https://unctad.org/system

 Thus, Mongolia’s current policy is an effort to transform the country from a resource-dependent economy into a knowledge- and technology-driven economy, with an emphasis on science, innovation, infrastructure, and creating a favorable innovation ecosystem.
 Success will depend on decisions in financing, institutional reforms, incentives for the private sector, and effective coordination between academia, industry, and the government.